A newcomer's guide to buying a car in Canada

 Another downside to leasing is that there are often extra fees that you may not expect.
 Most leases limit the number of kilometres you can drive and charge hefty fees if you go over.
 You can also expect to be charged to repair any damage to the car when you return it, which could end up costing you thousands of dollars.

 The biggest downside, however, is that leasing a car is almost always more expensive in the long run than financing a purchase.
 While lease payments may be comparable to loan payments, the entire amount is an expense.
-At least when you purchase a car, you’ll build some equity that you can use toward your next purchase.
+Despite a vehicle being considered a depreciating asset it will still maintain some value so at least when you purchase a car you can convert that remaining equity towards your next vehicle purchase.

 Most new cars in Canada come with a warranty of three to eight years, during which the dealership will repair any mechanical failures for free.
 To maintain the warranty, you’ll need to stick to the manufacturer's maintenance schedule which will call for regular oil changes, inspections, and other routine work that may or may not be necessary.